stcox/gke-wordpress/wordpress/README.md

 - a Google CloudSQL proxy container to a private, separate database on a shared CloudSQL database server

 ## Requirements
-An existing Kubernetes cluster with active [Core Cluster Services](https://github.com/stcox/charts/tree/master/core): Redis, LetsEncrypt and Ingress controller.
+An existing Kubernetes cluster, Redis, LetsEncrypt, and an Ingress controller.

+Installation and Usage
+Visit USAGE.md.

+Acknowledgements
+This project was inspired by [daxio/k8s-lemp](https://github.com/daxio/k8s-lemp) and builds on it with the various other official Docker images and Kubernetes applications mentioned previously.